stijn-dejongh/lovecraft_public_domain/raw_converts/cy.md

 apart; and in the long spring and summer afternoons they exchanged many a tale of old Arkansas and many a rumour about the new country.

-  Sally was very sympathetic about Walker&rsquo;s weakness regarding snakes, but perhaps did more to aggravate than cure the parallel nervousness which Audrey was acquiring through his incessant praying and prophesying about the curse of Yig.
-She was uncommonly full of gruesome snake stories, and produced a direfully strong impression with her acknowledged masterpiece&mdash;the tale of a man in Scott County who had been bitten by a whole horde of rattlers at once, and had swelled so monstrously from poison that his body had finally burst with a pop.
+  Sally was very sympathetic about Walker's weakness regarding snakes, but perhaps did more to aggravate than cure the parallel nervousness which Audrey was acquiring through his incessant praying and prophesying about the curse of Yig.
+She was uncommonly full of gruesome snake stories, and produced a direfully strong impression with her acknowledged masterpiece--the tale of a man in Scott County who had been bitten by a whole horde of rattlers at once, and had swelled so monstrously from poison that his body had finally burst with a pop.
 Needless to say, Audrey did not repeat this anecdote to her husband, and she implored the Comptons to beware of starting it on the rounds of the countryside.
-It is to Joe&rsquo;s and Sally&rsquo;s credit that they heeded this plea with the utmost fidelity.
+It is to Joe's and Sally's credit that they heeded this plea with the utmost fidelity.

   Walker did his corn-planting early, and in midsummer improved his time by harvesting